 By Kim Kaplan

-Among other findings, the current issue reports the following:
+Among other findings, the current issue reports:

 - ARS has released the first truly red spinach and it has about a 50 percent higher level of phytonutrients..